 Wario can make use of two particular stat spreads; a balanced one (2100 / 2100) or one that leans into attack power (2500 / 1700).
 Regardless of the build you choose, make sure your FP’s Spirit-type is Neutral before you start training it.
 If its Spirit-type isn’t Neutral, feed the FP a bunch of Neutral-type Primary Spirits to change it back.

-Perhaps you know the drill by now: during training, you should avoid running, taunting, and charging smash attacks.
+Perhaps you know the drill by now: when training FPs, you should avoid running, taunting, and charging smash attacks.
 If you peek at the move list below, you may notice a concerning lack of Wario Waft; this is because the move is hard-coded to an extent, so the FP will automatically unleash its gas when fully charged.
 As we’ll mention in a moment, you can choose to keep Wario on-stage or teach him to edgeguard; either works!
 In the meantime, here’s a full explanation of every move you should use as you fight against it:

-- Up tilt should be used when your FP is right next to you.
+- Up tilt should also be used when your FP is right next to you.
 It links into itself, and can eventually start a chain of up airs.
 Once you’ve got this combo going, attack your FP with as many consecutive up airs as you can!

 - Chomp can also be used at point-blank range.
 In this game, the move actually recovers some of Wario’s health in addition to dealing damage.